Foundation of Scouting in Glasgow, KY. and History of Camp Rotary

 In 2007, a firing range was constructed by The Royal Rangers in the south west quadrant of the field between the lake and Upper Cabin area.
 Although the charter of the Rotary Scout Reservation specifically prohibits any firearms from being present on Camp Property, a contractual oversight permitted its construction.
 Adopting a “when life gives you lemons” perspective, the board has recently authorized use of the range for Scouts to earn their Rifle Shooting Merit Badge.
 An NRA authorized Range Master must be present during all firearm activities and the firearm ban remains in effect for all other areas of the camp.
 The range is well constructed with sheltered shooting positions and a reinforced stop wall.

-In 2009, a second fire at the lower cabin location prompted yet another rebuild.
-The massive rock fireplace from the previous cabin was all that was retained for what we hope is, “third time is the charm”.
+In 2009, another fire at the lower cabin location prompted yet another rebuild.
+The massive rock fireplace from the previous cabin was all that was retained for what we hope is, “a long lasting successor”.
 The new cabin is on a smaller footprint having only one room but a sleeping loft was incorporated to increase usable floor space and retains the full porch on the creek side.
 Trustee labor, former scouts, The Royal Rangers and the community at large contributed to the completion of this project.
 The 1st post construction addition to the lower cabin was the installation a porch swing by Mr. Brian Shields.
 His fond memories of time spent there required its quick return.

 In October of 2015, Mr. Joe Austin started work on a cabin which will be located in the southwest area of Gilwell field.
-What was originally a “dog trot” cabin (2 cabins with one overhead roof and joined by an open area on the ground floor) donated by XXXXX is being rebuilt using original logs but will incorporate many modern building materials and methods.
+What was originally a “dog trot” cabin (2 cabins with one overhead roof and joined by an open area on the ground floor) donated by Mr. Doug Frasier is being rebuilt using original logs but will incorporate many modern building materials and methods.
+The cabin donated originally stood in Buffalo, Ky.
 As with other builds, trustee labor, former scout and community support is helping to see this project through.

 In 2016, 428 trees, many of them old growth, were lost due the installation of a power line across camp property.
 Camp Rotary invested substantially for stump grinding and ground prep to plant native KY grasses.
 Since these efforts were mutually beneficial for maintenance of the right of way, the contractor, Eastern KY Power, shared some cost for this effort.
 Although too early to determine results of long term sustainability, a field of beautiful native flowering forbs bloomed the in the spring of 2017.